Rob-the-Analyst/Covid-19-Project/README.md

 ### Steps Taken in the Project.
 1. The data source was chosen based on its comprehensiveness and reliability. *Data Source:* https://ourworldindata.org/covid-deaths.
 2. A Python script was developed to extract the data source from the above link and store it as a csv file.
-3. Initial data exploration was carried out in SQL
+3. Initial data exploration was carried out in MySQL to determine what data was needed to provide key information.
+4. Once the key information had been determined, relevant graphical representations were chosen to best communicate the data.
+5. Once the Dashboard was completed,